 I always toast with.
 “La Chaim,” at Christmas, but no one thinks it’s funny.
 I played James Brown’s Hot Pants to celebrate the spring that finally came but only got raised eyebrows.
 I wonder whether they have heard the one about the Swedish guy who loved his wife so much he almost told her?

 Michelle Bachmann was quoted a few years ago saying, "God tells my husband what I should do."
 Another good one from her recently was how, "We could use a president like Ben Franklin again."
 That's almost as good as the Palin paraphrase, "I can see Russia from my house!"
-Palin's best is, "God loves America.
+Palin's best though is, "God loves America.
 That's why he wrote the Bible in English."

 Commenting on intelligent design and human beings, Neil DeGrasse Tyson asked, “Who would ever say that putting an entertainment complex in the middle of a sewage treatment plant was a good idea?”